Phil Neville: Media career

-He regularly appears as a pundit on football radio commentaries, and has appeared as pundit on the BBC's Match of the Day programme.
+He regularly appears as a pundit on football radio commentaries, and has appeared as a pundit on the BBC's Match of the Day programme.
 In November 2010, he became a top-trending Twitter term after a strong performance against Tottenham Hotspur's Gareth Bale led to a tongue-in-cheek "Chuck Norris"-style internet phenomenon.

 Neville was employed by BBC One as a commentator and pundit during the 2014 FIFA World Cup.
 His commentary of the England–Italy match on 14 June attracted 445 complaints for his "lack of emotion and 'monotone style'".
 He reflected on this in an online article by stating "I played it back the next day and it did not sound like it was me commentating.
 I was trying to be somebody I wasn't, and I knew I could do better than that".

 The BBC received further complaints for Neville's comments in January 2015, after Arsenal's Tomáš Rosický played a pass while looking in another direction; Neville said that if he were playing against a player doing that in training, he would deliberately injure that player.
 He admitted making an unacceptable comment, while the BBC stated that the tone of discussion was light-hearted enough to suggest Neville was not endorsing violence.

 After departing from Valencia in 2016 he joined Sky Sports as a pundit for their coverage of the Premier League along with his brother Gary, who rejoined.